While I usually make cakes, everyone needs a go-to vanilla cupcake recipe. Or to be more specific, a moist vanilla cupcake recipe with oil!!

 How To Make This Moist Vanilla Cupcake Recipe with Oil

-Begin by preheating oven to 350°F (175°C), and place cupcake liners in baking pans.
+Begin by preheating the oven to 350°F / 175°C and line a muffin pan.

-Next, add in the water, vanilla, eggs and vegetable oil, and mix until the batter comes together.
-Fill the cupcake liners about 2/3 way full.
+Mix until the batter is smooth.
+Fill the cupcake liners about 2/3 of the way full.

-I like to use an cookie scoop to do this, to make sure I add the same amount of batter into each cupcake liner.
+I like to use a cookie scoop to do this, to make sure I add the same amount of batter into each cupcake liner.

-I find I can make 12-14 cupcakes using this recipe, depending on slight variations between cupcake pans and liners.
+I find I can make about 12 cupcakes using this recipe, depending on slight variations between cupcake pans and liners.

-Allow the cupcakes to cool for 5 minutes before moving them to a cooling rack to finish cooling.
+Let the cupcakes cool for 5 minutes before moving them to a cooling rack to finish cooling.

-If you want to accelerate the cooling process, pop the pans into your freezer for about 30 minutes.
+If you want to accelerate the cooling process, pop the pan into the freezer for about 30 minutes.